Schools and colleges

 Nationally less than half of primary school children walk to school, but in Waltham Forest the majority of our schools have a catchment area of less than a mile.
 We know walking to school makes children feel happier and healthier and helps to reduce congestion and pollution outside the school gates.
 We want to see every child that can, walk to school.

-In 2018, 45 primary schools across the borough signed up to Walk to School Week and over 20,000 children took to the streets for the week.
-This year we would like to see even more schoolchildren taking part and celebrating the benefits of walking this year.
+This year 52 of the borough's 55 primary schools across the borough signed up to Walk to School Week and almost 25,000 children took to the streets for the week.